danielqiang/zoombot/README.md

 # zoombot
-**zoombot** is a chatbot that can talk to meeting participants on [Zoom](https://zoom.us/) in real time via voice (no chat messaging!).
+**zoombot** is a chatbot that can talk to meeting participants on [Zoom](https://zoom.us/) in real time via voice (no chat messaging necessary).
 It leverages Google Cloud's [speech synthesis](https://cloud.google.com/text-to-speech) and [speech recognition](https://cloud.google.com/speech-to-text) APIs, along with state-of-the-art chatbot [Mitsuku](https://www.pandorabots.com/mitsuku/)